OSInside/kiwi/doc/source/commands/system_build.rst

 DESCRIPTION
 -----------

-build an image in one step.
-The build command combines kiwi's prepare and create steps in order to build an image with just one command call.
-The build command creates the root directory of the image below `<target-dir>/build/image-root` and if not specified differently writes a log file `<target-dir>/build/image-root.log`.
-The result image files are created in the specified target-dir.
+Build an image in one step.
+The build command combines prepare and create steps in order to build an image using a single command.
+The build command creates the root directory of the image under `<target-dir>/build/image-root` and writes a log file `<target-dir>/build/image-root.log`.
+The result image files are created in the specified target directory.

 .. _db_kiwi_system_build_opts: